Our objectives

 Read more about collateral eligibility.

 We strongly encourage firms to pre-position a broad range of collateral with us.
 This can include High Quality Liquid Assets (HQLA) where these are eligible for use as collateral, or come from their broader stock of eligible assets.
-Once satisfactory due diligence is complete, delivered eligible assets are considered pre-positioned and subsequently may be drawn against.
+Once we complete satisfactory due diligence, we regard delivered eligible assets as pre-positioned so they may be drawn against.

-We will discuss bilaterally with a firm in what order they would prefer us to use their collateral.
-We may also require counterparties to give us collateral diversified across a number of issuers (known as a collateral ‘concentration limit’).
+We will discuss with a firm in what order they would prefer us to use their collateral.
+We may also require counterparties to give us collateral diversified across issuers (known as a collateral ‘concentration limit’).

 Read more about how firms can place and manage their collateral with us.